 Dashboards as seen in Venafi TPP v19.1

 The first picture is from the All Certificates Dashboard, which is a common place to look.
 "Managed Certificates" is highly misleading, and is NOT an accurate count of your licenses.
-If you hover over the title on that, it will tell you clearly that what is showing here is anything you have RIGHTS TO in the console, which is very different from licensed.
+If you hover over the title on that, it will tell you clearly that what is showing here is anything you have RIGHTS TO in the console, which is very different from TLS certificates license entitlements.

 The second picture comes from the System Status dashboard, and it is very accurate!
 In fact, it comes directly from the license report (shown overlaid and found in the Web Admin console).
 At the top, under License Counts, you'll see when the report was last run.
 This is queried directly from that.
 If you make changes and then need to update this dashboard, you need only re-run that report, and this dashboard will update as well.

-Once you understand what "counts" you can make good decisions on where to keep your certificates.
-It is absolutely NOT necessary to delete things from the console to avoid being charged.
+Once you understand what "counts" you can make good decisions on where to keep your TLS certificates.
+It is absolutely NOT necessary to delete TLS Certificates from the TLS product to avoid being charged.
 The following are much better suggestions for managing old certs or those you are simply tracking but not managing.

 NOTE: Because we talk about "management" and "Managed" in this discussion, people become confused with the above screenshot showing "Managed" certificates.
 It's technically a different definition / word use, which you will soon be shown.

 Suggestion 1: Create a Folder with an Unassigned Policy

 The idea here is to create a policy folder with the management type set to Unassigned and LOCKED as seen here below:

 Here, I've created a folder.
 On the Certificate tab, I chose Unassigned as the Management Type, and then locked it at the right.
 Then, all the TLS certificates I "have" but really do nothing with I placed under it.
 I've discovered them for whatever reason from different devices, but they're not mine.